nsacyber/HIRS/docs/tools/eventlogtool/elt-use-linux.md

 ### -p: --pcr

-* Output expected PCR value calculated from the TCG Log (for PCR Replay).
+* Output expected PCR value calculated from the TPM Event Log (for PCR Replay).
 * The following parameter MAY be a PCR number used to specify a single PCR.
-* No following parameters will display all PCRs.
+* If there are no following parameters, it will display all PCRs.

 ### -v: --version